nbgarnier/nn_stats/README.md

   * a set of observables values taken on the initial locations (parameter "A").
 By default, this set is empty and no moments are computed.
   * a set of "destination" locations (parameter "y") where the statistics of observables will be computed.
 By default, if you do not provide these "destination" locations, the "initial" locations will be used.
   * a maximal order for moments computation (parameter "order_max").
 Moments of order 1, 2, ..., order_max will be computed.
 By default, order_max=2.
-  * a boolean (parameter "centered") to indicate if moments are for the centered (True) or non-centered (False) observables.
-By default, moments are not centered.
+  * a boolean (parameter "centered") to indicate central moments (True) or natural moments (False) are requested.
+By default, observables are not centered, and natural moments are returned.

 There are examples in the examples/ subdirectory: please look at them to learn how to import and use the library, which should be as easy as:
 <pre><code>